 The award-winning Shanghai International Cruise Terminal, close to the famous Bund, designed by Spark Architects and completed in 2011, combines a series of headquarters office buildings with more than 430,000 sq. ft. of retail space within a less than a mile long riverside park.
 Unfortunately for most cruisers, the facility cannot handle ships larger than 87,000-tons; smaller than most mainstream ships, however, most luxury cruise line vessels, including Crystal, Seabourn, Silversea, Regent, Oceania, fit very nicely.
 At times you will be docked at a distant berth with no direct access to the terminal building.

 With a price tag of more than US$200 million, the huge new Wusong International Cruise Terminal, at a bend in the Huangpu on the Puxi side of the river, is one of the most advanced passenger terminals in the world, and will make Shanghai the first Chinese mainland city with berths for large international cruises.
 The cruise terminal has a four-storey building for cruise ticketing, waiting and customs (with immigration procedures taking only 48 seconds), and other facilities spread over 300,000m2, including shopping streets, hotels, office buildings, apartments and art centers – the aim being to turn the area into something of a Xintiandi, Shanghai's popular nightlife district.
 It is about 15 miles north of the city.

-Free shuttles provided by the port will drop you off at Huangpu Park near the northern end of the Bund.
-A 50 minute trip, if traffic is smooth.
+Free shuttles provided by the port will drop you off at Baoyang Road Station, where you can take the subway.

 By public transportation: From the terminal, you can take a taxi to Baoyang Road Station where you can take the subway line 3 to reach SH Railway Station.
 From the Railway Station, you can change to subway line 1 to reach People's Square Station.
 Then change to line 2 to reach East Nanjing Road Station and then walk to the Bund.